codepath/android_guides/Debugging-Exceptions-within-your-App.md

 ## Debugging Procedure

-Let's get started fixing the app's crash!
-The basic steps for diagnosing and resolving a crash are outlined below:
+When you see your app crash and close, the basic steps for diagnosing and resolving this are outlined below:

 1. Find the final exception stack trace within the Android Monitor (logcat)
 2. Identify the exception type, message, and file with line number